valtix-security/terraform-provider-valtix/docs/resources/cloud_account.md

 ```

 ## GCP
-Create a GCP Service Account for use by the Valtix controller and generate/download the key file before running this block.
-Look at the [GCP Cloud Provider Setup](https://docs.valtix.com/userguide/setup_csp/gcp/overview/) for more details.
+Create a GCP Service Account for use by the Valtix Controller and generate/download the key file before running this block.
+Please see [GCP Cloud Provider Setup](https://docs.valtix.com/userguide/setup_csp/gcp/overview/) for more details.

 ```hcl
 resource "valtix_cloud_account" "gcp_account1" {